-Effect indicator: This consists of 30 LEDs, and shows the progress of the effect.

-Fader lever: Moving this up or down

-manually runs the effect.

-- REWIND: When this button is pressed, the currently recalled effect is rewound to the first keyframe. - FF (fast forward): When this button is pressed, the currently recalled effect is advanced to the last keyframe.
+- Effect indicator: This comprises multiple LEDs, which show the progress of the effect. - Fader lever: Moving this up or down manually runs the effect. - REWIND: When this button is pressed, the currently recalled effect is rewound to the first keyframe. - FF (fast forward): When this button is pressed, the currently recalled effect is advanced to the last keyframe.